Frequently Asked Questions

 |5. improve resilience|

-I offer private and small group meditation classes to clients at their homes or offices.
+I offer private and small group meditation classes to clients at their homes or meeting spaces.

 - For additional information and to initiate session scheduling, please click here to contact me